DavideDalPos/museum-network/SETUPGUIDE.md

 ## Step 6 — Add the serverless function

 Create `netlify/functions/submit.js`.
-It validates the submission, drops obvious bots (honeypot), and opens a GitHub issue whose body carries a machine-readable JSON block that the Action will read later. **Replace the `repos/OWNER/REPO` path** with your own.
+It validates the submission, drops obvious bots (honeypot), reads the coordinates the form captured, and opens a GitHub issue whose body carries a machine-readable JSON block for the Action to read.
+**Replace the `repos/OWNER/REPO` path** with your own.

 ```js
 exports.handler = async (event) => {